FACT’s Foster Program

 Are there any other requirements?

 For their participation in the Program, Foster Grandparents receive a bi-monthly newsletter, Ferret Poop.
 You will also receive a copy.
 You are asked to provide a brief (1-2 paragraph) update on your Foster Ferret every two months.
-We do not believe this is an outrageous request to give something back to the people who give so much to our FACT ferrets.
+We do not believe this is an unreasonable request to give something back to the people who give so much to our FACT ferrets.
 EVERY Foster Ferret has a Grandparent out there who loves to hear how their “Grandchild” is doing.
 Nowhere else will you ever have such a willing and eager audience for your cute ferret stories!
 While issue space may not allow for every photo of your Foster, we’re happy to receive updated pictures.

 Before you are accepted as a Foster Home, we need to know exactly how you house your own as well as the Foster Ferret.
 Our goal is to have them spend as little time in a cage as possible.
 Many of these little guys may have spent years sitting alone in a dirty cage and it is emotionally and physically healthier for them to live loose in your home or at least free in a separate room as much as possible.
 They may need to be segregated from your own younger ferrets.
 While some adore youngsters, others find their energies drained by babies.
 Still others dislike all other ferrets.